 Holycrap (yes, that is their name!) is a family of four – Pann and his wife Claire, and their two young children Renn, 17, and Aira, 14.
 Pann and Claire love their children and call them their weaknesses, hence the title of their artwork.
 Their exhibition for SIPF celebrates the arrival of their children into the art world and pays homage to the departure of their parents, who passed on some time back.

 Their whole exhibition was beautifully detailed with tangible memories of their family’s likes, dislikes, habits, milestones and memorable incidents.
 Things like their children’s old passport photos, and oatmeal since Aira hates oatmeal, Aira’s first brace since she was diagnosed with scoliosis, and Renn’s hats as he experiences sensitivity to light, and so much more.
 So many little details that explode with bittersweet memories filled their room as Pann went through every detail with pride in his voice.

 Their art piece documented fleeting moments in life and opened my eyes to how we often deem ourselves, victims, to our weaknesses.
 In contrast, the Holycrap family took pride in these weaknesses and celebrated them.
 Quite possibly a silly, but definitely a relentless attempt to preserve all that we know and hold dear, Flesh and Bloody Weaknesses takes us on a journey to arrive at the realisation of identity and personality, and depart our childish ways of hiding behind our weaknesses and instead, embracing them.

-Next, I stood witness to a documentation of Singaporeans’ perfectionist living habits in Liu Yang’s piece; It Can Be Better.
+Next, I stood witness to a documentation of Singaporeans’ perfectionist living habits in Liu Ying’s piece; It Can Be Better.